sketchplugins/plugin-directory/README.md

 - [Copy as React Component (jsx)](https://github.com/jasondonnette/sketch-copy-as-react-component), by Jason Donnette: Generate a React components from Sketch with a keyboard shortcut
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Copy Paste Position & Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
-- [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
 - [Copy Paste Shadows](https://github.com/iarthstar/copy-paste-shadows), by iarthstar: Plugin to copy paste shadows across layers
 - [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
 - [Cracker9 Sketch Plugin](https://github.com/Cracker9/cracker9-sketch-plugin), by Cracker9: cracker9 codesnippet sketch plugin